UnclassedPenguin/bible/README.md

 This program is basically done.
 Check out [the docs](https://docs.unclassed.ca/bible)

 ## Todo:
+- [ ] Need to find any more error handling that needs to be done
-- [ ] Need to fix in interactive mode what happens when you enter a verse that doesnt exist
+- [ ] Need to update help usage to add info about single ahot mode

 ## Finished:
 - [x] Add a way to list all books